sendbird/sendbird-platform-sdk-typescript/GroupChannelApi.md

   metacounterValueLte: "metacounter_value_lte_example",
   // boolean | Determines whether to include the sorted_metaarray as one of the last_message’s properties in the response. (optional)
   includeSortedMetaarrayInLastMessage: false,
-  // string | (Deprecated) Returns channels whose custom_type matches the given value.
-If this field is not specified, all channels are returned, regardless of their custom type.
-The string passed here must be urlencoded. (optional)
-  customType: "ANNOUNCEMENT",
-  // boolean | (Deprecated) Superseded by show_read_receipt. (optional)
-  readReceipt: false,
-  // boolean | (Deprecated) Superseded by show_member. (optional)
-  member: true,
-  // boolean | (Deprecated) Superseded by distinct_mode. (optional)
-  isDistinct: true,
-  // string | (Deprecated) Superseded by members_exactly_in. (optional)
-  membersIn: "members_in_example",
-  // string | (Deprecated) Restricts the search scope to only retrieve the target user's group channels.
-It's recommended to use the list group channels by user action instead. (optional)
-  userId: "user_id_example",
 };

 apiInstance.listChannels(body).then((data:any) => {